 For education institutions serious about translating student satisfaction data into operational improvements, the choice of method determines whether research produces actionable intelligence or decorative dashboards.
 This guide compares the three primary approaches and explains how recent advances in AI-moderated research have fundamentally changed the decision framework.
+The methodology that underlies the comparison lives in the same family as the complete guide to AI-moderated customer interviews, adapted to the specific dimensions on which student satisfaction research has to deliver.

 Student satisfaction surveys remain the most widely used research method in higher education.
 Their appeal is straightforward: standardized instruments like NSSE, SSI, and institution-specific questionnaires can reach thousands of students at modest per-respondent costs, producing statistically representative datasets with clear benchmarking potential.